 If you would like more information on CHART or to book a free place on a HeartStart course please contact Dave Nelson on 07525 968805 or email Dave

 We have dedicated volunteers who can help - see more at the Notice Board

 Get out and about and learn a bit more about your local area.
 HDC offer an excellent programme of local organised walks and you can view those walks of local interest on this Word document

-Horsham riverside walk on 15th July, supporting 'Action Medical Research for children'.
+Having a break in Warnham on his riverside walk, supporting 'Action Medical Research for children'.